pastyman/alib-array/README.md

 * count - returns number of items in array containing an object with props and values matching that of passed object.
 * move - moves an item in array.
 * swap - swaps 2 items position in an array.
+* first - get first item of array, returns undefined if array empty.
+* last - get last item of array, returns undefined if array empty.
+* unique - returns items where prop of propName has a unique value.

 ## Install